 As the global economy begins to reopen, corporate travel teams worldwide are planning for how best to restart their company’s business travel activity.
 Most firms have made it through the initial “triage” stage of the pandemic.
 Now, teams are taking stock of how their travel programs performed in the midst of the crisis, in order to assess how they should best move forward in the new travel environment with additional safety protocols and security requirements.

 The complexion of recovery planning efforts will differ among companies, but having spoken with dozens of travel teams at companies of all sizes, Traxo has identified a consistently recurring theme across all organizations: full data visibility is now imperative.

-Prior to the Covid-19 pandemic, travel and risk management teams tolerated piecemeal visibility into their corporate travel data because (a) the consequences of these data gaps weren’t felt acutely, and/or (b) they weren’t aware of solutions to address these gaps.
+Prior to the Covid-19 pandemic, travel and risk management teams tolerated piecemeal visibility into their corporate travel data for one of two possible reasons:

 The general approach was to rely on TMC data for in-channel bookings and reconcile that data with post-travel expense and credit card data to try to identify the booking activity that occurred off-channel.

-As this recent insightful Company Dime article highlights, the pandemic exposed this duty of care blind spot in pointed fashion: companies that didn’t have comprehensive visibility into their employees’ itinerary details were unable to reliably identify exactly which employees may have been exposed to Covid-19 or needed assistance with travel disruptions to return home.
+As this recent insightful Company Dime article highlights, the pandemic exposed this duty of care blind spot in pointed fashion by explaining that companies that didn’t have comprehensive visibility into their employees’ itinerary details were unable to reliably identify exactly which employees may have been exposed to Covid-19 or needed assistance with travel disruptions to return home.

 Conversely, companies that had an omni-channel data strategy already in place got this right.
 Because they were able to capture itinerary details across all points of sale, including off-channel bookings, they were able to proactively identify and assist every potentially impacted employee.